nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-aspera-connector.md

 }
 ```

-Then the policy for `Upload` must be able to put and get objects from the S3 bucket:
+The policy for `Upload` must be able to put and get objects from the S3 bucket (see below sample):

 ```
 {